panviva/toolkit-node-sdk/README.md

 ### How to get credentials

-Follow the steps below to get your API key & API instance.
+Follow the steps below to get your API key & instance name.

-If you see an error while using the connector you may look up the error code for more information.
-Note: the HTTP status code in the documentation may be slightly different than what you see in Power Automate or Power Apps, please use the Error Code field for lookup purposes.

 To get your API key you must: